COSC3020/divide-and-conquer-sum-chenry900/README.md

 most important part.
 Add your answer to this markdown file.

-The runtime of the algoithm would be $O(nlogn)$ becuase the number of times you have to go through the recursive call is based on how large n is and when you split the array you get $logbase2(n)$ so it has to be $O(nlogn)$.
+The runtime of the algoithm would be $O(nlogn)$ becuase the number of times you have to go through the recursive call is based on how large n is.
+Whent the array is aplit its half the size of the original array then half the size of that until its at the base then adds it all back to the total.
+So since you deal with ever decreasing sizes of n the time it takes is
+$logbase2(n)$ so if you add in that you still have to add all the numbers together you get n time so the time together is $O(nlogn)$ time.

 help recieved googled questions about how to do what i wanted to in java https://www.w3schools.com/jsref/jsref_slice_array.asp